2018 NAVRATHRI ALANKARAMS

 Devi Annapoorneshwari is another avatar of Devi Parashakthi (Parvathi) who appeared on earth to give food to people.
 She is the giver of Food and nourishment.
 According to legend, Lord Shiva told Parvathi that the world including food is only an illusion (Maya).
 The divine Mother wanted to demonstrate to her consort that Food is indeed very real and is important and so she disappeared from the world which brought on misery and death of people due to Hunger.
 Having demonstrated this, She reappeared in the City of Kasi (Varanasi) and set up a kitchen to feed the hungry.
 Lord Shiva realized what His consort wanted to emphasize, came to Her with a begging bowl and hence Shiva is also called Bhikshandavar (One with begging Bowl).

 DAY6 - SRI BALA TRIPURA SUNDARI

-Sri Bala Tripurasundari is a playful, adolescent apect of Sri Lalitha Tripura Sundari.
+Sri Bala Tripurasundari is a playful, young girl aspect of Sri Lalitha Tripura Sundari.
 Sri Tripurasundari is also the primary goddess associated with the Shakta Tantric tradition known as Sri Vidya.
 Goddess Lalita Tripura Sundari has three forms:

 b) Tripurasundari ( Sundari), the Mother